Parametrized complexity of relations between multidimensional subshifts: Preliminaries

 The \textbf{topological entropy} of a subshift $X$ is defined as:

-An important property is that $h_{top}(X)$ is a conjugacy invariant, and $h_{top}(X)\leq h_{top}(Y)$ whenever $X\subseteq Y$ of when $X$ embeds into $Y$.
+An important property is that $h_{top}(X)$ is a conjugacy invariant, and $h_{top}(X)\leq h_{top}(Y)$ whenever $X\subseteq Y$ or when $X$ embeds into $Y$.
 We say that $X$ is \textbf{entropy-minimal} when it has positive entropy and any proper subsystem has strictly lower entropy.